 The trouble with many washing machines these days is that their design and reliability is dictated almost entirely by costs.
 The majority of washing machine manufacturers are fighting out a long running price war.
 It will end up with them all being taken over by large global companies until there are just one or two companies making washing machines worldwide.
 It’s already not far off that.
 Already, many apparently competing washing machines are actually owned by the same companies.
 Press

 There are surprisingly few appliance manufacturers.
 (Who owns who?
 Who really makes your washing machine)

 The modern washing machine is not designed for a long life.
 Under very light washing requirements and a good headwind so to speak you might get 10 years from one but if you are a family you may be lucky to get 5 years.
 Many parts that used to be repairable no longer are.
 More and more parts have been designed to be inaccessible and unrepairable.
 The main goal is to produce a washing machine that can be sold at profit for a specific price.

 Are Miele uniquely better at making appliances?

-In an ideal world, companies making a product should make it as well as they possibly can, and then sell it at what it costs, plus the profit margin.
+In an ideal world, companies making a product should make it as well as they possibly can.
+Then sell it at what it costs plus their profit margin.
 Unfortunately this results in a product costing a lot more than the average person is prepared to pay.
 So manufacturers usually do it the other way round.
 They find out or guess what most people will pay and build the product to sell at that price.
 This results in a lot of compromises, and many corners being cut.
-Then, because most other manufacturers follow the same path competition is fierce.
+Because most other manufacturers follow the same path competition is fierce.
 These products then tend to get lower and lower in quality until they become rubbish – but most people still buy them because they won’t pay for a “proper” one.

 Miele have always strived to be the best, which is why they are.
-It comes at a cost (see right column) but if we want to see manufacturers stubbornly refuse to dumb down their products and take the difficult path of excellence they need support.
+It comes at a cost, but if we want to see manufacturers stubbornly refuse to dumb down their products and take the difficult path of excellence, then they need people to buy them.